JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2022.10 to 2022.10.1

+### AWS Connection: Default Provider Chain credentials type is disabled by default

+The **[Default Provider Chain](configuring-connections.md#AmazonWebServices)** credentials type in AWS connections is now disabled by default to prevent [associated security risks](upgrade-notes.md#known-issues-202210).
+To enable this option, set [the internal property](server-startup-properties.md#TeamCity+Internal+Properties) `teamcity.internal.aws.connection.defaultCredentialsProviderEnabled=true` (The default value is `false`.)
+No server restart is required after the property is set.

 ## Changes from 2022.04 to 2022.10

 ### Planned deprecation of Java 8 in TeamCity Server 2023.04